The vulva (pudendum) refers to the external female genitalia. Its functions are threefold:

-The clitoris and the vestibule also receive parasympathetic innervation from the cavernous nerves, derived from the uterovaginal plexus.
+The clitoris and the vestibule also receive parasympathetic innervation from the cavernous nerves – derived from the uterovaginal plexus.

-Genital warts are benign growths of epithelium caused by HPV.
-Infection can spread to the vagina and cervix, and is readily transmitted via sexual activity.
-Certain strains of HPV may predispose affected individuals to dysplastic changes in the cervix, vagina and/or anus which can potentially lead to carcinoma.
+However they do NOT evolve into cancerous lesions.
+Other strains of HPV (most commonly high-risk types 16 & 18) may predispose affected individuals to dysplastic changes in the cervix, vagina and/or anus which can potentially lead to carcinoma.

 Recently developed HPV vaccines are safe and efficient in preventing high-risk HPV infections.

 - Advert Free

 - Custom Quiz Builder